nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 	-  How did you survive before you met Zaalbar?
 	- We should get back to the task at hand.
 	- I didn't know you had a brother.
-- Talk w/ Carth
-	- I want to continue our discussion from before.
-	- Don't you think you'd feel better if you discussed it?
-	- That name sounds familiar.
-	- How could you have not seen through that?
-	- Do you really believe that?
-	- I'd do the same thing in your shoes.
 - Transit Back
 - Kill respawn mobs